stfxecutables/cedar_slow_test/README.md

 # I terminated the job here, the point has been made.
 As usual, we are stuck in imports.
 ```

 If anything, the runtimes even look worse.
+Interestingly, you can see the un`tar` was
+actually quite fast, suggesting that ***it is reads, not writes*** that are the problem.

 By contrast, on Graham, results of the `still_slow.sh` test are fast, as expected: